 A microphone alone won’t record your bird songs, you’ll need a recorder plugged into your mic to actually save the clips.
-This where the Zoom H4N Pro comes in.
+This is where the Zoom H4N Pro comes in.
 With built-in microphones, this recorder can capture both with and without an external mic attached.
-A built-in speaker enables you to listen to your clips on-the-go.
+A built-in speaker enables you to listen to your clips on the go.
 It eats through AA batteries like candy, however.

 Another must is a cable to connect your microphone to your recorder.
-I my case, I use two XLR cables.
-I picked up this short, angled 1.5 foot XLR cable to connect from the microphone and feed through to the bottom of the pistol grip.
+In my case, I use two XLR cables.
+The Rycote mount above requires a specific XLR cable that will fit in the grip.
 From there, I attach a longer XLR cable to the recorder itself.
 This setup keeps my cables from getting in the way when I’m trying to get that perfect recording.